Marc T. Treadwell

-Marc Thomas Treadwell (born August 6, 1955) is the Chief United States district judge of the United States District Court for the Middle District of Georgia.
+Marc Thomas Treadwell (born August 6, 1955) is a United States district judge of the United States District Court for the Middle District of Georgia.

 Early life and education

 Treadwell was born in Fort Campbell, Kentucky in 1955 and graduated from Blackshear High School in 1973.
 He earned a Bachelor of Arts degree in 1978 from Valdosta State University and a Juris Doctor in 1981 from the Walter F. George School of Law at Mercer University.

-Professional career
+Career

-From 1981 until 1985, Treadwell served as an associate for the Atlanta law firm of Kilpatrick & Cody (now Kilpatrick Stockton).
+From 1981 to 1985, Treadwell served as an associate for the Atlanta law firm of Kilpatrick & Cody (now Kilpatrick Stockton).
 He then served as an associate for the Macon, Georgia law firm Chambless, Higdon & Carson LLP from 1985 until 1987 and then as a partner with that firm from 1987 until 2000.
 From 2000 until 2010, Treadwell was a partner in the Macon, Georgia firm Adams, Jordan & Treadwell, where he specialized in personal injury and wrongful death.
 He also has been an adjunct professor at his alma mater, the Walter F. George School of Law at Mercer University, since 1998.